Chief Operating Officer

 - Flexible hours

 - We're a non-profit.
-This means that we'll pay somewhat below Bay area market rate, and that this position is best suited for someone who deeply cares about our mission.
+We generally try to pay Bay Area market rate, but won't always be able to, so this position is best suited for someone who deeply cares about our mission.

 - Not sure which position to apply for?
 Just pick one for now, add a note on alternatives you're considering, and we'll discuss.